publiccodenet/about/activities/communication/communications-plan.md

 * announcement that thing is happening (give teaser)
 * join in on other related conversations and hashtags (monitor conversation)
 * tweet about the thing as it’s happening
-* publish blog during (if a major announcement/unveiling) or afterwards about what happened, plus what we learned or what’s next
+* publish blogpost during or afterwards about what happened, plus what we learned or what’s next
 * measure how this worked